Royal Society of Medicine

-The Royal Society of Medicine (RSM) is a medical society based at 1 Wimpole Street, London, UK.
-It is a registered charity, with admission through membership.
+The Royal Society of Medicine (RSM) is a medical society and registered charity based at 1 Wimpole Street, London, UK.
+It also functions as a members club for its membership.

 History

 The Royal Society of Medicine (RSM) was formed in 1907 when 17 individual medical societies merged with the Royal Medical and Chirurgical Society of London (RMCS), reflecting the growing acceptance of medical specialties at that time.
 Key figures in its founding included John MacAlister, the resident librarian at the RMCS since 1886, and his supporters Sir Richard Douglas Powell, Sir William Selby Church and Sir William Osler.
 (Note: Osler donated £500 to the building funds in 1910.)

 19th century

 Although the Society became the RSM in 1907, it is generally accepted by its historians that the origins date back to 1805, when John Yelloly, Alexander Marcet and William Saunders left the Medical Society of London (MSL) as a protest against its president James Sims, and created the Medical and Chirurgical Society of London.
 The history can be further traced back to the creation of the MSL in 1773, and as far back as 1660 with the formation of the Royal Society.

 At its first meeting at Gray's Inn, it was decided that the president would hold office for two years, and membership would be by nomination and election with an initial admission fee and then annual subscription.
 This was to avoid a repeat of what had happened at the MSL with the autocratic Sims holding office for over 20 years.
 Politics, it was decided, was to strictly be kept out of any agenda.
 One of the earliest members to join was Edward Jenner.
-(Note: Jenner had not long before been awarded the MSL's Fothergillian gold medal) Sir David Dundas, James Parkinson, John Haighton, Everard Home, and Richard Croft, were among those invited to be members without election.
+(Note: Jenner had not long before been awarded the MSL's Fothergillian gold medal.)
+Sir David Dundas, James Parkinson, John Haighton, Everard Home, and Richard Croft, were among those invited to be members without election.
 Honorary membership was created for leading scientists not necessarily from the medical field; the first including Joseph Banks, John Aikin and Humphry Davy.
 From 1810 to 1819 the Society met at 3 Lincoln's Inn Fields before transferring to 57 Lincolns Inn Fields, where it stayed from 1820 to 1834.
 In 1834 it received a Royal Charter by King William IV, became the Royal Medical and Chirurgical Society of London, and in the same year moved to 53 Berners Street, where it remained until moving to 20 Hanover Square in 1890.
 By 1891 the building there housed 16 separate medical societies.